ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/storage-engine.markdown

 ## Single Write Model

-Voron supports only single write process (but there can be multiple read processes).
-Having only a single write transaction simplifies handling of writes.
+Voron supports only single write processes (but there can be multiple read processes).
+Having only a single write transaction simplifies the handling of writes.
 In order to provide high performance, RavenDB implements transaction merging on top of that what gives us a tremendous performance boost in high load scenarios.

-In addition to that Voron has the notion of async transaction commit (with a list of requirements that must happen to be exactly fit in the transaction merging portion in RavenDB), and the actual transaction lock handoff / early lock released is handled at a higher layer, with a lot more information about the system.
+In addition to that, Voron has the notion of async transaction commit (with a list of requirements that must happen to be exactly fit in the transaction merging portion in RavenDB), and the actual transaction lock handoff / early lock released is handled at a higher layer with a lot more information about the system.

 ## Memory Mapped File